keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 ## Burnout... again.

-The compounding negativity and anxiety I experienced led me to burnout.
+All of this led me to burnout.

 I won’t go deep into my experience with burnout in this post, but it’s something I want to talk about more in the future.
-Unfortunately, I’ve experienced severe burnout multiple times during my career and it sucks.
+Unfortunately, I’ve experienced severe burnout a couple of times during my career.
+It sucks.

 {% include type/p_large.html, content: "Burnout is something that can happen to anyone in any profession at any time under any circumstances.
-It’s a serious problem." %}
+It’s a serious problem for folks experiencing it." %}

 Ultimately, I was battling negative feedback loops that impacted my ability to enjoy life:

 - Mindlessly accepting too many client projects
 - Orienting my career and my contentment around money and wealth
-- Sticking to work that I could comfortably complete, rather than work that would push me to grow
+- Sticking to work that I could comfortably complete quickly, rather than work that would push me to grow

-What happens when you can't enjoy life?

-You get burnt out.
+I set myself up to succeed in some ways but fail in others.

+I was succeeding in things that were overwhelmingly stressful while failing in things that would be enjoyable and help reduce my stress.

+So I wasn't enjoying life.

+{% include type/question.html, content: 'Want to learn more Burnout?
+I recommend <a href="https://alistapart.com/article/burnout/" title="Burnout by Scott Boms">this article</a> by Scott Boms on <a href="https://alistapart.com">A List Apart</a>. [^2]' %}

+[^2]: If you're interested in web design, web development, and other adjacent topics, I highly recommend giving A List Apart a read.
 ## Off the grind

 I needed time to decompress, so I took a sabbatical.
 It was time to prioritize my mental health and wellbeing above work and money.